 There’s a trivia wall over there but I was too busy eating, dnd.

 When life offers you choices.

 Naughty or nice you would end up in the same room of sugar canes.

 And the choice between naughty and nice goes on.

 This is the most Instagrammed part of The Dessert Museum in Manila.

 Aside from the fact that no one could photobomb you here, the color palette reminds you of your favorite Skittles.

 Can I just appreciate how creative my photographer is?
 Check his photography at ABCanlas Photography.

-When you’re going out with someone at the third time and tells you “nicely” you’re immature and naive for a mature relationship, own up to it by playing hard on seesaw and swing.
+When you’re going out with someone and tells you “nicely” you’re immature and naive for a mature relationship, own up to it by playing hard on seesaw and swing.